Hal March: Early career

 March entered show business as a straight man in the vaudeville act the Hollywood Rioteers, before serving in the U.S. Army beginning in 1941.
 He began his career in broadcasting as an announcer at Station KYA in San Francisco.
 From 1944 through 1948 he teamed with comedy partner Bob Sweeney in The Bob Sweeney-Hal March Show on CBS Radio.
-He also appeared in The Adventures of Sam Spade, which ran on CBS 1946-1949.
+He also appeared in The Adventures of Sam Spade, which ran on CBS from 1946 to 1949.

 March co-starred as Harry Morton on The George Burns and Gracie Allen Show on the NBC and CBS radio networks from the mid-1940s until 1950.
 When the show switched to television that year, he continued in the role until the middle of the season, in 1951.
 During the next few seasons, he appeared occasionally in various guest roles on the show.

 March and Mary Jane Croft co-starred in Too Many Cooks, a summer replacement program on CBS radio in 1950.
 The comedy centered on Douglas and Carrie Cook and their 10 children.

 He went on to appear on such shows as The Imogene Coca Show, I Love Lucy, and Willy.
 In the summer of 1955, March joined John Dehner and Tom D'Andrea in the 11-episode NBC summer series, The Soldiers, a military comedy produced and directed by Bud Yorkin.
 D'Andrea temporarily left the William Bendix sitcom The Life of Riley for this chance at his own series.

-He was the Mystery Guest on the October 9, 1955 episode of What's My Line?
+He was the Mystery Guest on the October 9, 1955, episode of What's My Line?
 He was guessed by Bennett Cerf.